-One day in 2008, without any warning, earthquake, rain or flooding, the land simply cracked.
+One day in 2008, without any warning, perceptible shaking, rain or flooding, the land seemed to just have simply cracked.
 The farmer happened upon it with his cow in tow, shocked at what lay before him.
 The land had cracked 2 meters wide and 11 meters deep, making it unsuitable for farming and destroying his crop and income.

 At this point, it’s hard to say what I’d do, were I making my living off a plot of land that had just cracked.
 Surely nobody else would want to buy this seemingly useless land.

 But one thing that does grow plentifully throughout the Split, giant crack in the land or not, is a plethora of hibiscus plants.
 Something clicked, and he figured out how he’d make his living: providing fruit and hibiscus juice spreads to tourists who passed by on their way to one of Pai’s three famous waterfalls.